 For example, Sigenergy’s SigenStor has an Advertised Capacity of 6kWh while it’s Useable Capcity is 5.8kWh.

 While your energy consumption and solar generation will have an influence, the most overlooked consideration is your own needs & desires.
-Naked Solar customers commonly consider one or all of the following that will all influcence their decision about how much Solar Battery Storage capacity is right for them.
+Naked Solar customers commonly consider one or all of the following that will all influence their decision about how much Solar Battery Storage capacity is right for them.

 Warranties can be a minefield in any industry and unfortunately, the Solar Battery Storage industry is no exception.
 There’s 3 elements to be aware of in Solar Battery Storage warranties.